pbrisbin/statsd-hs/README.md

 statsd def $ Time "glork" $ do
     -- Whatever you do here will be timed.
 I don't claim to understand -- how laziness plays in.
-I just take two timestamps before and -- after the action then record the difference.
-This one's also not -- working yet in general.
+I just take two timestamps before and -- after the action then record the difference

 -- Gauges
 statsd def $ Gauge "gaugor" 333